cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 *Figure* **1.4**: *ConFigure Dialog*

 In the conFigure dialog, you're able to change the name, location and framework version of your assembly.
-For this demonstration we'll be using the version of the .net framework that HumanFactorsCSharp was built with, **Framework version 4.5**.
+For this demonstration we'll be using the version of the .net framework that DHARTAPICSharp was built with, **Framework version 4.5**.
 Change the framework version to 4.5 by using the dropdown menu circled in cyan in Figure 1.4.
 We'll be leaving the rest of the options as their defaults for this example, but feel free to change the name and location of the project.
 Once you're ready, click the Create button circled in red at the bottom right corner of the dialog to create the project.

 ![Blank Project](walkthroughs/VisualStudio/visual_studio_blank_project.png)